-J. Deferred Outflows and Inflows of Resources
+I. Deferred Outflows and Inflows of Resources

 In addition to assets, the statement of net position reports a separate section for the deferred outflows of resources.
 This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditures) until that time.
+The Authority reports the following deferred outflows of resources:

-The Authority reports a loss on refunding resulting from the difference in the carrying value of the refunded debt and its reacquisition price.
+Loss on refunding debt - The Authority reports a loss on refunding resulting from the difference in the carrying value of the refunded debt and its reacquisition price.
 The loss on refunding is amortized as a component of interest expense in a systematic and rational manner over the remaining life of the refunded debt or the life of the refunding debt, whichever is shorter.